-"This paper briefly discusses sculpture produced by Jewish artists during the interwar decades and at the beginning of World War II.
+"This paper briefly discusses sculpture

+produced by Jewish artists during the interwar decades and at the beginning of World War II.
 Due to the intensification of social and political life, the Jewish plastic art flourished in the city.
 Alongside with their attempts to charge their works with national and religious ideas, to continue artistic traditions of Galician Jews rooted in the 16th - 17th centuries, the sculptors turned to a wide range of universal artistic techniques and varied styles, genres, and subjects.
 At this time, they used elements of Academism, Symbolism, Impressionism, Art Deco, Expressionism, Cubism, Neoclassicism, Social Realism and other artistic trends.

-century.
-For a long time, Jewish thThe origins of flourishing Jewish sculpture in Lviv lie in the late 19 sculptors were engaged mainly in carving gravestones for the Old and New cemeteries.
+The origins of flourishing Jewish sculpture in Lviv lie in the late 19th century.
+For a long time, Jewish sculptors were engaged mainly in carving gravestones for the Old and New cemeteries.
 Thus, from the 1870s until the early 20th century this craft was practiced by the Judem Family - by Abraham (born in Lviv in 1848) and Mayer (born in Lviv, 1844), and by Isaac Mandel with his son Hersch.
-In Judems' workshops located in 4 Szpitalna St., 10 Pilichowskich St., and 2 Rappaporta St., the centuries.
-However, not only the th- 18 thheadstones were produced according to the traditions of 16 local sandstone was used there; they employed the imported marble, granite, syenite, and thlabradorite.
-Gersh Mandel and Markus, son of Mayer Judem, founded a joint venture in the early 20 century, and it operated well in 1920s.
+In Judems' workshops located in 4 Szpitalna St., 10 Pilichowskich St., and 2 Rappaporta St., the headstones were produced according to the traditions of 16th - 18th centuries.
+However, not only the local sandstone was used there; they employed the imported marble, granite, syenite, and labradorite.
+Gersh Mandel and Markus, son of Mayer Judem, founded a joint venture in the early 20th century, and it operated well in 1920s.
 Judem's heir Leib Mandel was running a shop at 16 Pilihovskich St., and he put tombstones at the New Jewish Cemetery until 1939..."

-"Early Twentieth of The Lviv National Academy of Art delivered a lectureMrs.
-Olena lakymova Century Lviv Figurative Sculpture: Architectural Context."
+Mrs. Olena lakymova of The Lviv National Academy of Art delivered a lecture "Early Twentieth Century Lviv Figurative Sculpture: Architectural Context."